Timo Bernhard

-Timo Bernhard (born 24 February 1981) is a former driver from Germany.
+Timo Bernhard (born 24 February 1981) is a former racing driver from Germany.
 He was a sports car driver from Porsche, but was seconded to Audi for selected events in 2009 and 2010.
-He is the ninth and most recent driver to complete the informal triple crown of endurance racing.
+He is the ninth driver to complete the informal triple crown of endurance racing.
 On 29 June 2018, he became the first person in 35 years to break the all-time Nürburgring Nordschleife lap record, set by Stefan Bellof in 1983 with a Porsche 956, in a derestricted Porsche 919 Evo with a time of 5:19.546.

 Early career

 Bernhard was born in Homburg, Saarland.
 He debuted in karting in 1991.
 He finished 5th at the CIK/FIA Junior World Championship and was crowned German junior champion.
 The next two years, Bernhard was 6th and 3rd at the German Karting Championship.
 In 1998 he moved to formula cars as he joined Formula Ford, finishing 6th in both the German series and the Eurocup in 1998.
 In his last year in open-wheelers, 1999, Bernhard finished 3rd in the German Formula Ford.